 Use sudo apache2ctl graceful when systemd is not managing the service.
 On RHEL-family systems, the unit name is commonly httpd.

 Expose the protected path through HTTPS before giving the URL to other users.
-The local HTTP check is only for confirming that the challenge and login flow works before the site is published.
+The local HTTP check only proves that Apache challenges and accepts credentials in the configured path.